Rotation: Mathematics

 Mathematically, a rotation is a rigid body movement which, unlike a translation, keeps at least one point fixed.
 This definition applies to rotations in two dimensions (in a plane), in which exactly one point is kept fixed; and also in three dimensions (in space), in which additional points may be kept fixed (as in rotation around a fixed axis, as infinite line).

 All rigid body movements are rotations, translations, or combinations of the two.

 A rotation is simply a progressive radial orientation to a common point.
 That common point lies within the axis of that motion.
 The axis is perpendicular to the plane of the motion.

 If a rotation around a point or axis is followed by a second rotation around the same point/axis, a third rotation results.
 The reverse (inverse) of a rotation is also a rotation.
 Thus, the rotations around a point/axis form a group.
 However, a rotation around a point or axis and a rotation around a different point/axis may result in something other than a rotation, e.g. a translation.

 Rotations around the x, y and z axes are called principal rotations.
 Rotation around any axis can be performed by taking a rotation around the x axis, followed by a rotation around the y axis, and followed by a rotation around the z axis.
 That is to say, any spatial rotation can be decomposed into a combination of principal rotations.

 Fixed axis vs. fixed point

-The combination of any sequence of rotations of an object in three dimensions about a fixed point is always equivalent to a rotation about an axis (which may be considered to be a rotation in the plane that is perpendicular to that axis).
+The combination of any sequence of rotations of an object in three dimensions about a fixed point is always equivalent to a rotation about an axis (which may be considered to be a rotation in the rotation plane that is perpendicular to that axis).
 Similarly, the rotation rate of an object in three dimensions at any instant is about some axis, although this axis may be changing over time.

 In other than three dimensions, it does not make sense to describe a rotation as being around an axis, since more than one axis through the object may be kept fixed; instead, simple rotations are described as being in a plane.
 In four or more dimensions, a combination of two or more rotations about a plane is not in general a rotation in a single plane.